raspibolt/raspibolt/guide/bonus/bitcoin/mempool.md

   $ nano mempool-config.json
   ```

 * Paste the following lines.
-In the CORE_RPC section, replace the username with "raspibolt" and password with your password [B].
+In the CORE_RPC section, replace the username and password with your username (e.g., "raspibolt") and password [B].

   ```sh